How do I get an appointment?

 During your appointment

-We run a number of clinics for patients with different conditions.
+We run a number of kidney clinics for patients with different conditions.
 These clinics run in different ways, depending on the needs of the patients.

 If you would like to know more about what to expect at a specific clinic, please contact the clinic staff before the appointment.
 A full list of clinics and the contact information for each one can be found on the kidney clinics page.